dblock/code.dblock.org/_posts/2014/2014-04-26-hex-crayola-and-ios7-colors-with-edcolor.markdown

 UIColor *greenGradientEnd = [UIColor iOS7greenGradientEndColor];
 {% endhighlight %}

 I [contributed](https://github.com/thisandagain/color/pull/17) the iOS7 colors implementation from [here](https://github.com/mobilemagicdevelopers/UIColor-iOS7Colors), and found two bugs while writing tests.
 So, if you find another color library, you should merge it in as well.
-I reached out to [Caran d’Ache](https://www.carandache.com/) to get their color palette, but didn’t get a reply.
+I reached out to [Caran d'Ache](https://www.carandache.com/) to get their color palette, but didn't get a reply.

 ![](https://cloud.githubusercontent.com/assets/542335/2783933/2adda48c-cb34-11e3-831b-f134774f35d3.gif)